Surfer Rosa: Packaging

+The booklet's photographs were taken in one day at a pub opposite the 4AD offices, because, according to Larbalestier, "it was one of the few places that had a raised stage".
+In a 1988 interview with Joy Press, Francis described the concept as referring to "a surfer girl," who "walks along the beach of Piñones, has a surfboard, very beautiful."
+When questioned about the topless element, he replied, "For the first record, I told them I liked nudity.
+I like body lines—not necessarily something in bad taste, didn't even have to be female, just body lines ... like that Obsession ad, you know?"
+According to Melody Maker, the album was originally entitled "Gigantic" after Deal's song, but the band feared misinterpretation of the cover and changed it to "Surfer Rosa."

 Release

-Surfer Rosa was released in the UK by 4AD on March 21, 1988, entering the UK Indie Chart the following week.
-It spent 60 weeks in the chart, peaking at number 2.
-Until August of that year it was only available in the U.S. as an import.
+Surfer Rosa was released in the UK by 4AD on March 21, 1988.
+It entered the UK Indie Chart the following week, spending 60 weeks on the chart, peaking at number 2.
+Until August of that year it was only available in the US as an import.
 Although the label held worldwide distribution rights to Pixies, they did not have access to a distributor outside the UK.
-When 4AD signed a distribution deal with Rough Trade's U.S. branch, the album was released on vinyl and cassette as part of the Surfer Rosa/Come On Pilgrim release.
-While Surfer Rosa/Come On Pilgrim has remained in print on CD in the UK, subsequent U.S. releases have seen the two released on separate CDs.
+When 4AD signed a distribution deal with Rough Trade's US branch, the album was released on vinyl and cassette as part of the Surfer Rosa/Come On Pilgrim release.
+While Surfer Rosa/Come On Pilgrim has remained in print on CD in the UK, subsequent US releases have seen the two released on separate CDs.
 These separate releases first appeared in January 1992, when Elektra Records first reissued the band's first two albums.
-After 4AD reacquired rights to the band's U.S. distribution, they released both as separate CDs.
+After 4AD reacquired rights to the band's US distribution, they released both as separate CDs.
 Surfer Rosa was certified gold by the Recording Industry Association of America in 2005, 17 years after its original release.

-"Gigantic" was the only single taken from Surfer Rosa.
+"Gigantic" was the only single taken from Surfer Rosa, released on August 29, 1988.
 The track and its B-side, "River Euphrates", were rerecorded by Gil Norton at Blackwing Studios in London, early in May 1988.
 The remixed single was well met by critics.
 The single failed to sell, and spent just one week at number 93 on the UK Singles Chart.
 Despite the poor commercial performance of both Surfer Rosa and "Gigantic", Ivo Watts-Russell has said that the response to the album was "times five" compared with Come On Pilgrim.